klexhub/klexhub-docs/products/klexhealth/src/content/url-validation.md

 # URL Validation

 KlexHealth takes safety very seriously.
-Therefore, for each URL that you can use with KlexHealth, especially with the OAUTh procedure (rederict urls and web origins) the following criteria must be considered.
+Therefore, for each URL, especially with the OAuth procedure (rederict urls and web origins) the following criteria must be considered:
 - only the schema: `https` is supported
 - the url must not contain a fragment `e.g: (https://url.com#invalid)`
 - double `/` characters in path not allowed